Project 5-100: Russian universities and international ratings

 Only two Russian universities have made it to the THE Education World University Rankings, MSU, at 25th place, after being in the 51-60 group and St. Petersburg State University, which was in the 71-80 group.

 In the area of biotechnology and astrophysics, Russian universities cannot compete with overseas universities, and this was taken into account when making the rating[32].
 But besides the general world rankings, there are also rankings for specific categories.
-By advancing in these specific categories universities are able to achieve the projects aims.
+By advancing in these specific categories, universities are able to achieve the project's aims.

 Another university ranking system is THE BRICS & Emerging Economies Rankings (a rating of universities in the BRICS countries and governments with developing economies).
 In 2014, only two Russian universities made it on the list (MSU and SPSU), however as a result of the additional funding, in 2015, there were 7 Russian universities on the list, including some of the participants of the 5-100 Project: MEPhl (13th place), NSU (34), MIPT (69) and MSTU (90).
 THE BRICS generated a constantly updated ranking for 2016, in which there are more universities involved in the program: SPBPU (18), TPU (20), MEPhl (down to 26), KFU (31), NSU (34), MSTU (up to 57), TSU (87), MIPT (93), MISIS (99) and UNN (193), appeared in the lists for the first time.